Hydrotherapy Pools

 One Piece Pool

-As the name suggests, one-piece hydrotherapy pools are made from a single piece of stainless steel.
+As the name suggests, unlike a standard swimming pool, one-piece hydrotherapy pools or hydro pools are made from a single piece of stainless steel.
 Crafted from Marine grade(316L) stainless steel, our single-piece pools are protected from corrosion to provide a long-lasting quality tank.
 The high-grade stainless steel also allows you to keep the water temperature of your single-piece hydrotherapy pool up to 40°C with no adverse effects on the structure.

 The Benefits Include: